 outstanding stock of debt with the IMF and of the credit agreements received

 by Banco de Mexico from other central banks due in less than six months.
-It
+Until December 2009, it

 also included the change, measured in U.S. dollars, of the mark to market